Find a therapist Search articles

 • Speaking without thinking first

-Most treatments for ADHD involve medication, therapy, or some combination of both.
+Most treatments for ADHD involve therapy, medication, or a combination of both.
+Self-care strategies and support groups can be incorporated into treatment as well.

-Therapy is also a useful resource for ADHD.
-People with ADHD can learn new skills that help them manage their symptoms in healthier ways.
+Therapy can offer new skills to help you manage your symptoms in healthier ways.
 Common types of therapy for people with ADHD include:

-• Behavioral therapy (also known as behavioral modification): Draws on the use of reinforcement to increase positive behaviors and discourage unwanted or unhelpful behaviors
+• Behavioral therapy (also called behavior modification), which uses reinforcement to increase positive behaviors and discourage unwanted or unhelpful behaviors.5

-• Cognitive behavioral therapy (CBT): Helps clients address unhelpful thoughts or beliefs that can lead to dysfunctional patterns of behavior
+• Cognitive behavioral therapy (CBT), which helps you address unhelpful thoughts or beliefs behind dysfunctional patterns.

-The first step toward getting treatment for ADHD is to see your primary care physician (PCP).
-Your regular doctor can help determine if your symptoms point to ADHD or a different diagnosis.
+The first step toward getting treatment is to see your primary care physician, who can help determine if your symptoms point to ADHD or a different diagnosis.
 They can also prescribe medications and refer you to a therapist.

-You can also choose to seek therapy on your own.
-Maybe you received an ADHD diagnosis as a child and were prescribed medication for it, but you never went to therapy.
-If you’re interested in trying therapy for ADHD, click here to find ADHD therapists near you
+You might also choose to seek therapy on your own.
+Maybe you received an ADHD diagnosis as a child and were prescribed medication for it, but never went to therapy.
+To find a licensed mental health professional near you, browse our directory.

 About the author